bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 But before we start looping the `update` function, we need to store the time that the game started at so we can compare it each frame and see if the difference between the time that frame and the time at the start is greater than the time limit.
 If it is, we will stop the game.

 To store the time we can use the `Date` class, which has a ton of functions for managing time.
-We put a `Date` object into a variable named `date` earlier, so we can use it, along with the `start_time` variable we created. `Date.getTime` gets the time, in milliseconds, since January 1, 1970.
+We can use the `start_time` variable we created to store the time the game starts at. `new Date().getTime()` creates a new `Date` class and then uses it to get the time, in milliseconds, since January 1, 1970.

 To start looping the `update` function, which effectively starts the game, we can use `setInterval(arg1, arg2)` which is a function that runs a certain function (first argument) every x number of milliseconds, where x is the second argument.